I have this thing about drowning. Or, rather, almost drowning.

 “I’m gonna call the cops!”

-“You can call Judge Judy for all I give a shit, but I’m not gonna let ya keep bothering him!”
+“You can call Judge Judy for all I friggin’ care, but I’m not gonna let ya keep bothering him!”

 He then asks for my name.

 “It’s Poppins!
 Mary f****** Pippins!
 This is the last time I’m telling you, I swear!
-Go home.”
+Go home & you’ll regret coming up here.”

 Just as I thought.

 Robert said he felt bad as it was his fault.
-I advised him to follow the law & he could always call the clubhouse himself to double-check.
+I advised him to follow the law…that’s your legal obligation…& he could always call the clubhouse himself to double-check.